UWARG/autonomy-bootcamp/README.md

 ## Plot of Losses
 ![](/Plot%20of%20Losses.png)
-### Training loss is clearly lower than validation loss, signaling underfitting.
-However, my computer can't handle any more processing.
+#### Training loss is clearly lower than validation loss which is a sign of overfitting.
+However, accuracy is decently high so I left it.